Holiday cottages in Oswestry

-Oswestry is the third largest town in Shropshire with a population of around 17,000; situated some 5 miles from the border with Wales, it has a mixed Welsh and English heritage.
+Oswestry is the third largest town in Shropshire and is situated some 5 miles from the border with Wales.
 This vibrant market town sits between the patchwork plains of Shropshire and the hill country that is Wales.
+Stay in one of our holiday cottages in Oswestry and experience the best of both worlds or take a look at our full range of Welsh Border cottages and make the most of what this exceptional area has to offer.